-YYY.YYY.YYY: IP address of the Network Interface Board
+YYY.YYY.YYY.YYY: IP address of the Network Interface Board Continue until you get a reply.

 Note: This only enters the IP address; you must use the Telnet facility or the HTML pages accessed by MAP or Web Browser facility to enter the other IP parameters.